 Traceability

 Traceability is one of the most important aspects of the universal technology of accountability.
+Accounting is a designed system.
+Accounting has built in transparency and traceability mechanisms.
+That traceability is reversable meaning it works in both directions.
+In addition, accounting has built in quality control mechanisms such as double entry and articulation.
 This article on traceability explains the notions of "trace", "track", "walk", "drilldown", "provenance", "audit trail".

 - Trace: Trace relates to following a complete path backwards from its current point to where it began.